lsst-ts/observatory-ops-docs/index.rst

 .. warning::
     Safety of personnel first and equipment second is the utmost priority of Rubin Observatory.
     The safety information here is meant to serve as a quick look for nighttime support staff in case of an emergency on the summit.
     It does not replace the required safety training to be on the summit at night.

-This includes:
+Here is included:

 - Procedures on who (and how) to call when there is an issue
 - Location of keys, passwords etc
 - What to do in case of vehicle failure, power-outage, fire etc.
-- Procedures to enter telescope spaces during operations (e.g. AuxTel)
+.. - Procedures to enter telescope spaces during operations (e.g. AuxTel)
 - Emergency meeting locations etc.

 .. toctree::